goldstrike77/ansible-role-OS-consul/README.md

 * `consul_arg.https`: Enables The HTTPS API.
 * `consul_arg.log_level`: The level of logging to show after the Consul agent has started.
 * `consul_arg.raft_protocol`: Controls the internal version of the Raft consensus protocol used for server communications.
-* `consul_arg.uid`: Sets the Unix userID that the processes are executed as.
 * `consul_arg.ulimit_nofile`: The number of files launched by systemd.
 * `consul_arg.ulimit_nproc`: The number of processes launched by systemd.
-* `consul_arg.user`: Sets the Unix username that the processes are executed as.
 * `consul_arg.use_cache`: A boolean value, Whether use agent caching for http endpoints.
 * `consul_arg.verify_incoming`: Enables enforce the use of TLS or verify a client's authenticity for server RPC and HTTPS API.
 * `consul_arg.verify_incoming_https`: Enables enforce the use of TLS or verify a client's authenticity for HTTPS API.